ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 `37) What are you looking for in terms of career development?`<br>
 To do the best work I can, for it's own sake.
 To be creative and not follow others.
 Not cutting corners for efficiency.
-Say no to things I would rather not do and never push something I know it defective.
+Say no to things I would rather not do and never push something I know is defective.

 `38) How do you want to improve yourself in the next year?`<br>